-Why study Cybersecurity?
+Why major in Cybersecurity?

 The BS in Cybersecurity degree is offered at the main campus.
 Additionally, a transfer program is offered online.